junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Crowley fidgets the half demon tablet between his fingers, letting out a short sigh, talking to the tablet, "I really have to do it myself, don't I?"

-As if hearing a positive answer from the tablet, he dismisses the demons, places the one and a half tablets safely inside his suit pocket, and a snap later, Crowley walks the street of Warsaw, Missouri, where he found Kevin wandering feverishly just a little more than a month ago.
+As if hearing a positive answer from the tablet, he dismisses the demons, places the one and a half tablets safely inside his suit pocket, and a snap later, Crowley walks on the street of Warsaw, Missouri, where he found Kevin wandering feverishly just a little more than a month ago.
 He reasons, if Kevin was here, the tablet has to be somewhere close.

 Crowley starts the searching hands-on by himself.

 <br>

-Metatron glares at the bowl before him, murmuring the spell again.
+Metatron glares at the bowl before him, chanting the spell again.
 It should work, it really should.
 But it's not working.

 The dazzling white space of Heaven around them is still blissfully quiet and undisturbed.
-Not on single door gets closed by the spell.
+Not one single door gets closed by the spell.

 He waits for a little while longer.
 A distant door is closed, but that may just be some angel leave the conference room.